1simjustin/CG4002-AI-Backup/README.md

 model uses contrastive learning with L2 distance scoring, making it open-set — it generalises to movements never seen during training.

+This repository is the **software backup** to the primary hardware AI component (`ultra96.py`, running on the Ultra96 FPGA).
+If the FPGA is unavailable or produces invalid results, `live_infer.py` takes over inference on CPU to ensure continuous operation.

 This document details the design choices behind every component of the AI
 pipeline: data handling, model architecture, training, inference, live deployment, evaluation, and calibration fine-tuning.